pyqtgraph/pyqtgraph/documentation/source/how_to_use.rst

 Embedding widgets inside PyQt applications
 ------------------------------------------

 For the serious application developer, all of the functionality in pyqtgraph is available via widgets that can be embedded just like any other Qt widgets.
-Most importantly, see: PlotWidget, ImageView, GraphicsView, GraphicsLayoutWidget.
+Most importantly, see: :class:`PlotWidget <pyqtgraph.PlotWidget>`, :class:`ImageView <pyqtgraph.ImageView>`, :class:`GraphicsLayoutWidget <pyqtgraph.GraphicsLayoutWidget>`, and :class:`GraphicsView <pyqtgraph.GraphicsView>`.
 Pyqtgraph's widgets can be included in Designer's ui files via the "Promote To..." functionality.